 Tucker McLane brings a unique combination of solid engineering practices and merchandising savvy to the point-of-purchase displays he develops.
-In his 10 years at Bose, Tucker managed the development of scores of displays and the manufacture of nearly 100,000 interactive displays.
-To improve customer experiences and reduce costs, Tucker had the product design engineers add demonstration functionality to the Bose products which greatly improved sell-through and reliability of product demonstrations.
+In his 10 years at Bose Corporation, Tucker managed the development of scores of displays and the manufacture of nearly 100,000 interactive displays.
+To improve customer experiences and reduce costs, Tucker worked with the product design engineers to add demonstration functionality to the Bose products which greatly improved sell-through and the reliability of product demonstrations.

 Throughout his career, Tucker has built upon his engineering background while gaining valuable insight into real-life retail behavior.

 By incorporating consumer research into electronics merchandising, he provides proven methods to attract customers.
 His designs guide customers through a clear demonstration pathway in the store without the “information overload” so common in an era of complex products and confusing choices for consumers.
 When Tucker designs a display, people notice.
 They engage with the merchandise on the showroom floor – and they buy it.

 Through his achievements in merchandising, Tucker has earned several prestigious awards, including a coveted spot in the In-Store Marketing Institute (ISMI) Hall of Fame.
 He is a two-time recipient of the Bose President's Award – the highest accolade given at Bose.
 He has served as an Executive Advisory Council member for the ISMI, and as a judge for the Display of the Times and Expo Merchandising awards.

 Tucker earned a B.S. in mechanical engineering from Clarkson University in Potsdam, NY.
 He lives in Newton, Massachusetts but travels regularly in pursuit of his passions: he is a commercial pilot and scuba diver.
 He also sails around the Boston Harbor Islands and will take any opportunity to captain 40’-50’ catamarans and sloops in the Caribbean with friends.